Wrestling

 Genesis 32:26-30

-And he said, “Let me go, for the day breaks.”
+The man said, “Let me go, for the day is breaking.”

-And he said, “Your name will be called no more Jacob, but Israel: for as a prince have you power with God and with men, and have prevailed.”
+Then the man said, “Your name will no longer be Jacob, but Israel.
+You have struggled with God and with men and have prevailed.”

 Jacob limps as he walks and passed back over the brook